-UPP (Broadgate Park) Holdings Limited is a private company limited by shares and incorporated in England, with company number 04647273.
+UPP (Alcuin) Limited is a private limited company incorporated in England.
+The company number is 06077462.
 The registered office is First Floor, 12 Arthur Street, London, EC4R 9AB.

 2. Accounting policies

 2.1 Basis of preparation of financial statements

 The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting policies and in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006.